Skip to main content

 An agent with unlimited access is a liability.
 The goal is not just “agents can pay”, it is “agents can pay securely without exposing sensitive data.”
 Each payment method enforces this differently:

 • Card agentic protocols.
 The user’s real card is stored in a PCI-compliant vault.
-Users create virtual cards for agents with limits (amount, merchant, duration), enforced at the network level via Visa VIC and Mastercard Agent Pay.
-Developers never handle sensitive information.
+Users give agents permissions to use their card with spending rules (amount, merchant, duration), enforced at the network level via Visa VIC and Mastercard Agent Pay.
+The agent never sees the real card number — developers never handle sensitive information.

 • Wallet non-custodial delegation.
 The user owns the wallet and grants the agent scoped permissions (spend limit, counterparties, time window).
 Developers and agents never take custody of funds.